gramener/gramex/gramex/apps/guide/filehandler/README.md

 [xsrf]: http://www.tornadoweb.org/en/stable/guide/security.html#cross-site-request-forgery-protection

 The XSRF cookie is automatically set when a FileHandler [template](#templates) accesses `handler.xsrf_token`.
-To set it explicitly, add `set_xsrf: true` to the handler kwargs like this:
+You can also set it explicitly, by adding a `set_xsrf: true` configuration to `kwargs` like this:

     :::yaml
     url:
         name:
             pattern: ...              # When this page is visited,
             handler: ...              # no matter what the handler is,
             kwargs:
                 ...
                 set_xsrf: true        # set the xsrf cookie

 You can disable XSRF in `gramex.yaml` (but this is **not recommended**):